Joshhhuaaa/EnhancedSCCTVersus/README.md

 | UDP      | 7776  |
 | UDP      | 8888  |

+>[!TIP]
+> You can use the console command `listed true` or `listed false` to control whether your server appears on the master server.

 If there are conflicts within your network, you can adjust the port numbers by editing `host_port_game` and `host_port_query` in `SCCT_Versus.config`.

 For additional help, refer to the [Hosting Guide](https://gist.github.com/Joshhhuaaa/6e4f8ff745f5fe5148d4d8b265fa6518) page.